Skip to content

 What I learned

-The hardest product decision isn't what to build.
-It's what to stop building.
+Knowing what to stop building is harder than knowing what to start.
 OneCashless had momentum, internal supporters, and a head start.
-It also wasn't going to work.
+None of that mattered because the product couldn't hold up.
 Parking it early saved months of engineering time and prevented a second payments crisis.

 The second lesson: when the technical problem seems unsolvable, the answer is usually in the data model, not in the UI.
 The double-counting problem disappeared once I stopped looking for a user-facing fix and started mapping where money actually flows in the system.

-The third: choosing a partner isn't a vendor evaluation.
-It's a product decision.
-Amusement Connect won not because they had the best pitch, but because their architecture solved a problem ours couldn't solve alone.
+The third: choosing a partner is product work, not procurement.
+Amusement Connect won because their architecture solved a problem ours couldn't solve alone, not because they had the best pitch.

 Transferable patterns